uw-echospace/EcoAcousticAI/birdnetlib/README.md

 - This folder contains scripts to run the [BirdNET-Analyzer model](https://github.com/birdnet-team/BirdNET-Analyzer.git) and a re-trained FrogNET model.
 FrogNET utilizes the BirdNET framework to create a custom neural network model designed to classify different species of Washington frogs based on audio inputs.
 In order to run these scripts you don't need to clone the BirdNET-Analyzer repository.
 Rather they have made a python library called birdnetlib.
 These scripts use this method to analyze preditions for birds, frogs, rodents, and more in King County.

-- Below describes the data collection, preprocessing, and retraining of the [BirdNET-Analyzer model](https://github.com/birdnet-team/BirdNET-Analyzer.git).
+- *Below documents the data collection, preprocessing, and retraining of the [BirdNET-Analyzer model](https://github.com/birdnet-team/BirdNET-Analyzer.git) to create FrogNET*.

 ## Table of Contents